-6. CONCLUSIONS
+7. CONCLUSIONS

 This document presents the architecture design of the ImmersiaTV system being a base for all components and tools.
 The document was created iteratively, what means that the system architecture and components in section 4 which were focused on Pilot 1 implementation were extended and described more precisely in section 5 defining Pilot 2.
+Both pilots were used for gathering information and requirements for extensions planned in Pilot 3.
+Last pilot introduced new functionalities that were demanded by users and the community during pilot demonstrations.

 Regarding Pilot 1, although the market of the omnidirectional cameras is very dynamic and new models are presented by various vendors, most of the development still focuses on low-resolution home devices for amateurs.
 The only way we can foresee to achieve the goals of ImmersiaTV (high resolution high frame rate live camera) is to design and construct own cameras that meet all the requirements.
-This was presented in Section 5, which reflects these concerns and describes Orah 4i compact live camera and EDM omnidirectional camera rig.
+This was presented in Section 5, which reflects these concerns and describes Orah 4i compact live camera and Studio.One omnidirectional camera rig.
+As the Studio.One camera entered on the market and were ready for deploying for the end of Pilot 2 and Pilot 3, the status update is also described in Section 6.
+The camera is mature enough to provide very good quality and capture both off-line 360 video as well as live.

-Regarding codec, the AVC was selected for both Pilot 1 and Pilot 2.
-Adoption of HEVC was delayed due to limited availability of end user devices, such as smartphones or tablets.
-We believe, the use of HEVC encoding and decoding will be possible for Pilot 3.
+Regarding a codec, the H.264/AVC was selected for both Pilot 1 and Pilot 2.
+Adoption of H.265/HEVC was delayed due to limited availability of end user devices, such as smartphones or tablets.
+We believe, the use of H.265/HEVC encoding and decoding will be possible for Pilot 3.

-For Pilot 1 and 2, the most important thing is to define the list of statistics will be gathered from all components and how to analyse them by QoE tools.
+It's also important for Pilot 1 and 2 to define the list of statistics that will be gathered from all components and find the way of analysing them by QoE tools.
 Logger module provided at the end of Pilot 1 will enable to collect all necessary data, while advanced statistics gathering for real-time QoE assessment will be delivered for Pilot 3.
 What is also important, there is a difference in logging model described in previous version of this document (focused on Pilot 1).
 The reason for that was simplification the logging process in C# development of the client and using standard mechanisms of the C# and Unity 3D environment.
+In Pilot 2 and Pilot 3 we will use new logging schema.

-Distribution server and reception client are mostly the same across Pilots 1 and 2, due to the fact, the Immersia TV partners kept in mind live scenarios at the beginning of the project.
+Distribution server and reception client are mostly the same across Pilots 1 and 2, due to the fact, the ImmersiaTV partners kept in mind live scenarios at the beginning of the project.
+However, they need to be extended to new functionalities for Pilot 3.
+One of the main issue is support of the Exploration Mode, which means also changing and extending metadata.